 After four terms of being a Tall Tree, a student becomes eligible to receive a Bald Hills State School Tall Tree Badge.
 Across their seven year of primary school, students are able to collect a series of Tall Tree Badges.
-Students are permitted to wear their Tall Tree badge/s on the collar of their school uniform.
+Students are permitted to wear their Tall Tree badge/son the collar of their school uniform.
 Student who have been a been a Tall Tree every term from Prep to Year 6 will be acknowledged on the school's PBL Honour Board.

-Students are eligible to receive a Tall Tree Badge when the reach the significant milestones of 4, 8, 12, 16, 20, 24, 28 school terms of Tall Tree Behaviour Expectations.
+Students are eligible to receive a Tall Tree Badge when they reach the significant milestones of Tall Tree Behaviour expectations.
 The Tall Tree Badge Series is listed below in the following sequence.

 A student receives:

-- 1) their first Tall Tree Badge - 2) their second Tall Tree Badge - 3) a Bronze Tall Tree Badge (replacing a Tall Tree Badge) - 4) a Tall Tree Leaf placed on the Tall Tree Mural (Four Ever Tree) - 5) a Silver Tall Tree Badge (which replaces their Bronze Badge) - 6) a Gold Tall Tree Badge (which replaces their Silver Badge) - 7) acknowledgment on the PBL Honour Board
+- 1. 4 Tall Trees = their first Tall Tree Badge - 2.
+8 Tall Trees = Ttheir second Tall Tree Badge - 3.
+12 Tall Trees = a Bronze Tall Tree Badge (replacing a Tall Tree Badge) - 4.
+16 Tall Trees = a Tall Tree Leaf placed on the Tall Tree Mural (Four Ever Tree) - 5.
+20 Tall Trees = a Silver Tall Tree Badge (which replaces their Bronze Badge) - 6.
+24 Tall Trees = a Gold Tall Tree Badge (which replaces their Silver Badge) - 7.
+28 Tall Trees = acknowledgment on the PBL Honour Board

-Bald Hills State School acknowledges and values the diversity of its student population and considers individual circumstances by negotiating individual Tall Tree goals for identified students.
+Bald Hills State School acknowledges and values the diversity of its student population and considers individual circumstances by negotiating individual Tall Tree goals for individual students.